NathanEpstein/stochastic/README.md

 ### sample

-Generates a random sample (with replacement) from a user input array of observations.
-Number of observations is specified by the user.
+Generates a random sample (with replacement) from array `arr` of observations.
+Number of observations `n` is specified by the user.

 **Parameters**